casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

 - Move on to upgrading/downgrading monthly and yearly plans
 - Add billing information (invoice date, description, amount, was it paid)
 - Variable builder

+# After Installation

+You can at any point login to your MySQL database, containing multiple databases.

+Currently, there is one database (UserDB) with one table (user).

+1. See login instructions in the installation section
+2. Once logged in, you can do `USE UserDB;`
+3. Then you can do `DESCRIBE user;`
+4. And you can also look at all your users `SELECT * FROM user;`

 # Installation